forgotten-pillar/fp-notes/content/Doctrine/church/sda-offshoots-and-the-bride.md

 The SDA church has gone through a process of transformation across time, and our beliefs have changed.
 Some argue that these changes are the result of the advancement of present truth, while others believe that the church has backslidden.
 We encourage every soul to investigate these differences with the Word of God and the Testimony of Christ, but in the following, we want to present the historical facts, as well as our overview of the principles of the liberty of conscience in the context of the Bride of Christ in the end-time perspective.

 The doctrinal statement of the SDA church in the time of Ellen White was very different from the one we have today.
-See [[Fundamental Principles vs. Fundamental Beliefs]].
+See [[principles-vs-beliefs|Fundamental Principles vs. Fundamental Beliefs]].

 According to Ellen White, the foundation of the Seventh-day Adventist church was denoted by [[The Fundamental Principles|the Fundamental Principles]].
 In the chapter "[The Foundation of Our Faith](https://egwwritings.org/read?panels=p417.259&index=0)," she warned us not to depart from the foundation of our faith - the Fundamental Principles.
 In the beginning, she wrote: